 As a technical partner, Arup worked with the city to understand the carbon impact of its activities and products, analysing Rotterdam’s baseline carbon consumption and modelling two likely of CO2 scenarios as it seeks to become carbon-neutral:

 1. A market-oriented pathway, which focuses on all-electric solutions.
-Assuming that Rotterdam will deliver 73,000 new buildings and renovate no less than 213,000 homes over the next 30 years; this scenario focuses on how individuals can commit to very low temperature buildings, use to sustainable individual transport and rely on heat pumps for heating.
-In the area of mobility, individual transport is stimulated and half of the transport within the city would take place with an electric vehicle.
+If Rotterdam will deliver 73,000 new buildings and renovate no less than 213,000 homes over the next 30 years, this scenario focuses on how individuals can commit to very low temperature buildings, use sustainable individual transport and rely on heat pumps for heating.
+In the area of mobility, individual transport is stimulated and half of the city’s transport would take place with an electric vehicle.

-2. The collective pathway, which mainly focuses on collective solutions like a low-temperature heat network, the use of geothermal energy and other renewable sources, as well as the use of collective sustainable transport.
+2. The collective pathway, which mainly focuses on collective solutions, including a low-temperature heat network, the use of geothermal energy and other renewable sources, as well as the use of collective sustainable transport.
 This scenario assumes that 243,000 homes will be renovated in the next 30 years, with 15,000 demolished and a further 43,000 newly built.
-In terms of mobility, individual car use would be drastically reduced with most city-dwellers travelling by foot, cycling and other forms of micro mobility; and an increase in the use of public transport.
+In terms of mobility, individual car use would be drastically reduced with most city-dwellers travelling by foot, cycling and other forms of micro mobility, increasing the use of public transport.

 The current challenges for Rotterdam